Carthage Institute of Paleontology

 Dinosaur Discovery Museum

-The Dinosaur Discovery Museum and the Carthage Institute of Paleontology conduct a month-long dinosaur-hunting expedition to southeastern Montana.
-Dr. Carr and his crews explore the exposures of the Hell Creek Formation, a unit of rock deposited in Montana and adjacent states at the end of the age of dinosaurs.
-So far they have located four partial dinosaur skeletons.
-The expeditions collect on federally-regulated lands under the auspices of the Bureau of Land Management.
-The Museum has federal repository status, thus the fossils become part of the Museum’s permanent collection.
-The fossils collected from the field are prepared, conserved, and curated here.
+The Carthage Institute of Paleontology leads a month-long dinosaur-hunting expedition to southeastern Montana, led by Prof. Carr and Dr. Seitz.
+Citizen scientists have the opportunity to discover and collect in the Hell Creek Formation, a unit of rock deposited in Montana and adjacent states at the end of the age of dinosaurs.
+The expeditions take place on public lands that are overseen by the Bureau of Land Management.